drhsqlite/fossil-mirror/www/server/windows/none.md

 ## No Simple Background Mode

-Windows also lacks a direct equivalent of the “`&`” control operator to run a program in the background, which you can give in the `rc.local` file, which is just a normal Bourne shell script.
+Windows also lacks a direct equivalent of the Bourne shell’s “`&`” control operator to run a program in the background, which you can give in Unix’s `rc.local` file, which is just a normal Bourne shell script.

 I don’t mean “background” in the sense of “has no user interface,” I